 Students who have the appropriate undergraduate course prerequisites may be able to enter the nursing field through accelerated bachelor's degree programs.
 Many colleges offer the option of a second degree BSN option, in addition to their regular nursing degree programs.

 Accelerated BSN programs are ideal for students who hold non-nursing degrees because they often lead to program completion in half the normal time.
 The regular BSN option takes 6-8 semesters to complete, while the accelerated BSN option can be completed in roughly four semesters.
 BSN students often attend school full-time with no breaks between semesters.

 Clinical experience requirements are the same as those of 4-year BSN programs.
-Admission standards may be higher, with some schools requiring a 3.0 grade point average (GPA) for admission.
-The prescreening process is often more stringent than for conventional nursing programs.
+Admission standards may be higher, though, with some schools requiring a 3.0 grade point average (GPA) for admission.
+The pre-screening process is often more stringent than for conventional nursing programs.

-Schools often accept 60 credit hours of a previous degree towards completion of the BSN degree program.
-However, some of the prerequisites must be taken at the school a student has chosen to attend, which can add to the overall degree completion time.
-These prerequisites may include healthcare coursework in chemistry, ethics, communications research and pharmacology.
+Some of the prerequisites for an accelerated BSN must be taken at the school a student has chosen to attend regardless of previous credits and learning experience, which can add to the overall degree completion time.
+These prerequisites may include healthcare coursework in chemistry, ethics, and mathematics.

 Career Outlook Information

 The U.S. Bureau of Labor Statistics (BLS) notes that nurses with a BSN tend to have better job prospects than those with only a diploma or an associate's degree.
-The BLS predicted that employment for registered nurses will grow by 19% during the 2012-2022 decade - a growth rate that is faster than the average of 11% all occupations (www.bls.gov).
+The BLS predicted that employment for registered nurses will grow by 16% during the 2014-2024 decade.